 5. In determining the order of retirement from office the returning officer is, so far as practicable, to ensure that each councillor has a term of 4 years but in order to apply clauses 1, 2, 3 and 4, the returning officer may fix a term of less than 4 years.

-6. If the district is not divided into wards, the retirement from office of councillors is to be in inverse order to that in which they were declared elected by the returning officer, and where there are 2 or more councillors who were declared elected unopposed, the returning officer is to draw lots to determine the order of their retirement.
+6. If the district is not divided into wards, the retirement from office of councillors is to be in inverse order to that in which they were elected, and where there are 2 or more councillors who were elected unopposed, the returning officer is to draw lots in accordance with regulations to determine the order of their retirement.

-7. If the district is divided into wards, the retirement of councillors representing each ward is to be in inverse order to that in which they were declared elected by the returning officer, and where there are 2 or more councillors who were declared elected unopposed, the returning officer is to draw lots to determine the order of their retirement.
+7. If the district is divided into wards, the retirement of councillors representing each ward is to be in inverse order to that in which they were elected, and where there are 2 or more councillors who were elected unopposed, the returning officer is to draw lots in accordance with regulations to determine the order of their retirement.